Have Sweet Potatoes Been Sprayed with Bud Nip?

 A conversation with organic potato farmer Rob Jones confirmed that conventional potato farmers may use Bud Nip, or other products such as DMN.
 Bud Nip, which may also be known as Sprout Nip, contains an active ingredient called chlorpropham.
 Chlorpropham is a sprout inhibitor, usually applied one month after harvesting.
 These chemicals certainly are not allowed in organic farming.
 So what’s Jones’s first line of defense for preventing sprouting in his organic potatoes?
 Inventory control.
 “We try to sell our less dormant crops early and keep the more dormant ones ’til late,” said Jones, owner of Jones Farm Organics in Colorado.

 So why did the three sweet potatoes sprout differently in the YouTube video?
 “Sprouting outcomes depend on many factors, notably temperature and humidity,” said Johnson-Langdon.
 “Any changes in the environment can affect the sprouting outcomes.”

-Don’t get scared away from sweet potatoes because of this YouTube video!
-As seen in our food of the month feature last November, sweet potato is an excellent source of beta-carotene and a very good source of Vitamin C. The darker the yellow or orange color, the higher it is in beta-carotene.
+Don’t get scared away from sweet potatoes.
+As seen in our food of the month feature, sweet potato is an excellent source of beta-carotene and a very good source of Vitamin C. The darker the yellow or orange color, the higher it is in beta-carotene.
 Purple-fleshed sweet potatoes are actually a good source of anthocyanins, a type of potent antioxidant.
 As a fulfilling starchy root vegetable, sweet potato is also high in fiber but not too high in glycemic index, making it a great option for people who have diabetes.

-As for potatoes, please choose organic varieties if you worry about Bud Nip.
+As for potatoes, choose organic varieties if you worry about Bud Nip.